Michael-F-Bryan/adventures.michaelfbryan.com/content/about/index.md

-I still enjoy learning about how the world works and leveraging my engineering knowledge wherever I can, whether that is in the geometry required to write a CAD program at work, or using the equations of motion and PID control to simulate a motion controller.
+I still enjoy learning about how the world works and leveraging my engineering knowledge wherever I can, whether that is in the geometry required to write a CAD program at work, or using the equations of motion and a PID loop to simulate a motion controller.

 ## Resume